wawesomeNOGUI/PixelPerfectCanvasText/README.md

 ctx.drawImage(fontImg, fontMap["!"][0], fontMap["!"][1], fontMap["!"][2], fontMap["!"][3], 25, 25, 16, 16);
 ```
 # Credits
 Thanks to http://members.bitstream.net/marksim/atarimac/fonts.html for the font!
-(I only changed the color to black and added a dash symbol).
+(I only changed the color to black and added a dash symbol to Atari Classic Chunky).